jingai/plugin.image.iphoto/README.txt

 Note that there is no default path if you're using Aperture.
 You will need to specify the path to the library that contains the ApertureData.xml.
 Aperture can support multiple libraries, but this plugin currently only supports one.

+ALSO NOTE: Aperture will ONLY generate the required ApertureData.xml if you have enabled "Share previews with iLife and iWork" in Preferences->Previews.

 The iPhoto plugin can also be configured to ignore certain album types.
 It is currently hard-coded to ignore albums of type "Book" and